MicrosoftDocs/cpp-docs/docs/c-runtime-library/control-flags.md

 |[_DEBUG](../c-runtime-library/debug.md)|Enables the use of the debugging versions of the run-time functions|
 |[_crtDbgFlag](../c-runtime-library/crtdbgflag.md)|Controls how the debug heap manager tracks allocations|

 These flags can be defined with a /D command-line option or with a `#define` directive.
-When the flag is defined with `#define`, the directive must appear before the header file include statement for the routine declarations.
+When the flag is defined with `#define`, the directive must appear before the header file `#include` directive for the routine declarations.

 ## See also